franciscozorrilla/NICEgame_exercise/README.md

 ### 📑 Exercise 5: Reproduction of result from NICEgame paper (AMAOTr)
 - Goal
   - We previosuly identified AMAOTr as target for gapfilling.
 Now we knockout this reaction in iML1515, merge with the ATLAS database, generate alternative solutions, and evaluate them (e.g. confusion matrix components, growth rate)
+  - We obtain slightly different values (difference likely due to gene ID matching, publication uses 1470 while we use 1424), but overall very similar MCC scores across alternatives (~0.486) and compared to publication results (~0.487).
 - Files
   - `reducedATLAS_ecoli_yeast.mat`: ATLAS subset of reactions involving metabolites in *E. coli* and *S. cerevisiae*
 - Functions